Volunteer in Peru - Cusco

 The course fee is US$880 and is paid directly to IVHQ’s local team to cover all aspects of the course and accreditation.
 This course fee is in addition to the IVHQ Registration Fee and the Program Fee which volunteers pay to cover the volunteer section of the course requirements.
 Volunteers can join the Spanish Service Learning Course any time of year and it requires a minimum duration of 4 weeks.
 Attendance for the whole duration is mandatory.

 The Peru - Cusco Holiday Experience project is held during the weeks of Christmas and New Years and provides the opportunity to participate in a variety of different projects and activities in the local community.
 The project was designed by our local team as an alternative to the standard projects which have frequent public holiday closures over the Christmas and New Years period.
 Volunteers on the Holiday Experience project assist in a range of tasks, such as coordinating holiday parties for underprivileged children and elderly, assisting in the daily life and work of a nearby Andean village (such as cooking, weaving, farming), and renovating a local community centre.
 On the major holidays that fall during this period, volunteers have the day off to explore Cusco and the surrounding areas, which is a beautiful and unique experience during the festive season.
-Please note, in 2017, this project is only available to volunteers who begin the weeks of 25th December and 1st January - volunteers should arrive the morning of 24th or 31st December (respectively) for this project.
+Please note, in 2018, this project is only available to volunteers who begin the weeks of 24th and 31st December.
 The Holiday Experience project requires an extra cost of US$75 per week for supervision, materials and the logistics involved in this project which will be included in the program fee quoted to you by IVHQ when you apply.
 Volunteers who continue on the program beyond these weeks will resume on a standard volunteer project of their choice.

 The program orientation begins every Monday and volunteers need to arrive in Cusco on the Sunday before orientation.